Getting Rid of Goat Head Weeds, Seeds, and Stickers

 Plant wildflowers or other ground cover

 - In the early winter or spring, lay down a pre-emergent like Surflan as a preventative.
 Don't use anything else that does not contain this ingredient.
-You'll be wasting your money.
+(UPDATE: I have successfully used a home remedy weed killer: Dilute 1/2 cup each of Epsom salts and Vineger per gallon of water and spray thoroughly.)
 Avoid spraying any "good" ground covers, as you want them to flourish and take space away from the Evil One.
 If you have large infestations, sweep with your weed burner, staying close to the ground to burn out as much of the roots as you can.
 Follow your burn with a weed killer that will get to the roots still living underground.

 - At the first sign of their little green bodies, spray with weed killer.
 Tip: Spray blocks of infested and cover with a sun blocking tarp for about a week.
 I start closest to my house, and move outward.
 Peek under the tarp, and when the plants have turned yellow/brown, remove the tarp and move on to the next step.